 “Finishability” is a qualitative term that describes the ease of being able to screed and finish concrete.
-But you Can also use it in many other contexts, such as communication.
-If you’re equipped with a certain finishability, people will listen to you, understand you and cooperate with you.
+But you could also use it in other contexts, such as in communication.
+If you’re equipped with a certain finishability, people will listen to you, understand you and coöperate with you.

 What a relief if there is someone or something who / which tells us to stop clicking once more.
-Be it our significant other demanding quality time, or a simple search result answering a question in a way which doesn’t need further requesting.
-And this does not refer to simple minds only, being satisfied with simplified views they get from TV, tabloids or crackerbarrel-talks.
+Be it our significant other demanding quality time, or a simple search result answering a question in a way that doesn’t need further requesting.
+And this does not refer to simple minds only, being satisfied with simplified views they get from TV, tabloids or cracker-barrel-talks.
 Even the most intelligent of my friends cherish some finishability.
-To know there’s some end to a topic, some answer to a question, is reassuring for all of us.
+To know there’s some end to a topic, some answer to a question is reassuring for all of us.

 Finishability means to be satisfied with what I have, with what I bought or with what I just experienced.
-You might argue that what I bought, saw, experienced had to entail finishability, otherwise I could not see it.
+You might argue that what I bought, saw, or experienced had to entail finishability, otherwise, I could not see it.
 For me, this is a question of my personal presence: If I “see” finishability in things and actions, I can go on and proceed to the next level.
-It’s me who decides about the finishability of things and actions, not somebody else.
+I’m the one who decides about the finishability of things and actions, not somebody else.